-The Allen Food Pantry is supported by the Allen Ministerial Alliance which is made up of Christian churches in the communities of Allen, Fairview and Lucas Texas and operates as a strict non-profit organization that is 100% Volunteer based.
+The AMA Food Pantry is supported by the Allen Ministerial Alliance which is made up of Christian churches in the communities of Allen, Fairview and Lucas Texas and operates as a strict non-profit organization that is 100% Volunteer based.

 We serve those in need of food, including those out of work, Grandparents caring for grandchildren of unemployed children, soldiers returning from deployment unable to find a job, and others who find themselves in financial difficulty.
 If you ever find yourself struggling to feed yourself and your family please come by the food pantry when we are open.